codelibs/fess-docs/en/dev/getting-started.rst

        $ mvn package

-6. Launch org.codelibs.fess.FessBoot as Debug mode and then access to http://localhost:8080/
+6. Launch org.codelibs.fess.FessBoot with Debug mode and then access to http://localhost:8080/

 Create |Fess| Package
 =====================